kayakokulaparvathi/todoapp/README.md

 - Click *Delete* to remove a task.
 - Use the checkbox to mark a task as completed.

-## Screenshot

-Add a screenshot of your application here.

 ## Future Enhancements